DatasanAli/AAI-501-Grp1/README.md

 ### 1. Install Miniconda

+If you are already using Anaconda or any other conda distribution, feel free to skip this step.

 Miniconda is a minimal installer for `conda`, which we will use for managing environments and dependencies in this project.
 Follow these steps to install Miniconda or go [here](https://docs.anaconda.com/miniconda/install/) to reference the documentation:

 1. Open your terminal and run the following commands: